AOBletsee/Election_Analysis/README.md

 ### Election-Audit Results

-Aside from the initial information we were tasked with reporting, there were multiple infer additional answers which we are able to provide by analyzing the election-audit results using our code, as seen as  listed items in the final .txt file we provided:
+Aside from the initial information we were tasked with reporting, there were multiple infer additional answers which we are able to provide by analyzing the election-audit results using our code, as seen as listed items in the screenshot of the final .txt file we provided:

 ![ScreenShot_All_Results](Resources/ScreenShot_All_Results.png)

+The election_analysis.txt file can be found here: [Analysis/election_analysis.txt]

 In the bulleted items below, we will break down the answers to each question about the results obtained, and how we were able to achieve them using Python coding.
+Please note that, while transcription of code to this Read.me file is merely illustrative, all of the coding in its integrity can be vizualized in the PyPoll_Challenge.py file: [Pypoll_Challenge.py]

 This is how we initialized our code: